metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 #### Required Variables

 There are several variables which are included in every Metapsy database.
-These variables are required to because they are needed to **uniquely identify** each comparison.
+These variables are required to **uniquely identify** each comparison.
 This is necessary to run meta-analyses of the databases later on.
 In particular, this information allows to calculate variance-covariance matrices that approximate the dependence structure in the data.

 - **`study`**: The study name, formatted as "Last Name of the first author", "year" (e.g. `"Smith, 2011"`).
 - **`condition_arm1`**: Condition in the first trial arm.
 The condition name is standardized to ensure comparability across trials (e.g. `cbt` for all trial arms that employed cognitive-behavioral psychotherapy).